Just what is it makes Makers HeadRoom so different, so appealing?

 Makers HeadRoom is an online group for makers in any medium and any genre.
 It’s not a club, it’s not exclusive and it doesn’t cost anything to join in.

-It’ not quite enough to explain that it’s a weekly makers group held online on Zoom.
+It’ not quite sufficient to explain that it’s a weekly makers group held online on Zoom.
 The idea is to share our presence and our time in a (virtual) place where we make rather than chat.
 We simply spend time together quietly doing our own making without comment, instruction, or entertainment.

 The Zoom group